adityakuppa26/Reinforcement-Learning/Chapter-3.md

 ![image-ex3_12](images/ex3_17.PNG)

-Assuming &gamma;�= 0.9, the above sum would be equal to 24.419.
+Assuming &gamma; = 0.9, the above sum would be equal to 24.419.

 <b>Exercise 3.18 - Exercise 3.21:</b>